Showing posts with label wagon works. Show all posts

 Florence Wagon Works

 Moved here from Atlanta in 1889, this industry made Florence a household word throughout the South.
-It was the largest wagon factory in the South, reportedly the second largest in the U.S. with 250 employees and an annual production of 12,000 wagons.
+It was the largest wagon factory in the South, reportedly the second-largest in the U.S., with 250 employees and an annual production of 12,000 wagons.
 World War I army wagons were made here and sent all over the U.S. and to France.
-The increasing use of motorized vehicles caused a gradual reduction in the activity of factories.
+The increasing use of motorized vehicles led to a gradual decline in factory activity.
 The firm was liquidated in the 1930s.

-We stopped in East Florence so I could take a picture of the East Florence Historic District marker, which was located on South Royal Avenue and Georgia Street next to the building that at one time was a Drug Store.
+We stopped in East Florence so I could take a picture of the East Florence Historic District marker, which was located on South Royal Avenue and Georgia Street, next to the building that was once a Drug Store.

-The East Florence business area began in the industrial boom of the 1880s and 1890s and continued its development through the 1920s.
-Originally known as "Sweetwater", the small locally owned firms were established to serve the growing population employed in the industries of the area.
+The East Florence business area began during the industrial boom of the 1880s and 1890s and continued to develop through the 1920s.
+Originally known as "Sweetwater", the small, locally owned firms were established to serve the growing population employed in the area's industries.
 The district contains twelve buildings of historical and architectural significance, including a home, drug store, grocery, bank, cafe, fire station, and railroad.

 We stopped on Veterans Drive behind the Hampton Inn so I could take a picture of the John McKinney marker.

-John McKinley (1780~1852), a native of Virginia, prominent attorney, and member of Cypress Land Company, built a large three-story mansion near this site in 1820 which later burned.
-McKinley served in the Alabama Legislature, and U.S. Senate (1826~31); was appointed Associate Justice, United States Supreme Court, by President Van Buren; served 1837~52.
+John McKinley (1780~1852), a native of Virginia, prominent attorney, and member of the Cypress Land Company, built a large three-story mansion near this site in 1820, which later burned.
+McKinley served in the Alabama Legislature and the U.S. Senate (1826~31); was appointed Associate Justice, United States Supreme Court, by President Van Buren; served 1837~52.
 Died in Louisville, Ky.

-We rode uptown Florence where I took pictures of the Site of Fame Studio, Father of Rock Roll, marker located on the corner of Florence Blvd and Seminary Street.
+We rode uptown Florence, where I took pictures of the Site of Fame Studio, Father of Rock ' n ' Roll, marker located on the corner of Florence Boulevard and Seminary Street.

-This marks the site of the pioneering music company of Florence Alabama Music Enterprise (FAME), a name which became renowned worldwide as the ho0me of the "Muscle Shoals Sound".
-FAME was founded in the early 1960s by three young local entrepreneurs Rick Hall, Billy Sherrill, and Tom Stafford who improvised a make-shift studio in a vacant room above the City Drug Store that once stood there.
+This marks the site of the pioneering music company, Florence, Alabama Music Enterprise (FAME), a name that became renowned worldwide as the home of the "Muscle Shoals Sound".
+FAME was founded in the early 1960s by three young local entrepreneurs, Rick Hall, Billy Sherrill, and Tom Stafford, who improvised a make-shift studio in a vacant room above the City Drug Store that once stood there.
 FAME's earliest recording sessions launched the careers of such music business legends as Arthur Alexander, Rick Hall, Billy Sherrell, Norbert Putman, David Briggs, Dan Penn, Spooner Oldham, and many others.

 St Joseph Catholic Church 1898

-Florence Roman Catholic established their first church here in 1898 with Gammelbert Brunner, OSB, as pastor.
+The Roman Catholic Church in Florence established its first church here in 1898, with Gammelbert Brunner, OSB, as pastor.
 They earlier met in private homes attended by visiting priests.
 Churches in Tuscumbia and St Florian served the Shoals at large.
 The original wooden church and its school were the center of the surrounding Catholic Hill neighborhood for seventy-five years.
 A brick church replaced the wooden building in 1974.
-When founded St. Joseph Church and School mainly served the working-class areas of East Florence.
-At the time it became the chief religious and educational center for area Catholics.
+When St. Joseph Church and School was founded, it mainly served the working-class areas of East Florence.
+At the time, it became the chief religious and educational center for area Catholics.

 St Joseph Catholic Church is located on the hill behind the Florence Cemetery